alexanderlarin/underworld/README.md

 dominate other students and fight the League of evil lecturers to get the degree.

-<br>The game is intended to run ONLY on MS Windows systems.
+The game is intended to run ONLY on MS Windows systems.
 <br>It can't be compiled on other platforms.
 <br>Support only single-player.